Almost contact 5-folds are contact: Horizontal Deformation I

 \section{Horizontal Deformation I}

-Consider the initial almost contact distribution $(M,\xi)$ and a good ace fibration $(f,C,E)$ with associated adapted family $T$.
+Consider an almost contact distribution $(M,\xi,\omega)$ and a good ace fibration $(f,C,E)$ with associated adapted family $T$.
 Theorem \ref{thm:vert_defor} deforms $\xi$ to a vertical contact structure with respect to $(f,C,E)$.
 To obtain a honest contact structure the distribution has to be suitably changed in the horizontal direction.
 As in the previous section, this is achieved in three stages.
-The content of this Section consists of the first two of these: deformation in the pre--image of a neighborhood of the $1$--cells of the adapted family $T$.
+The content of this Section consists of the first two of these: deformation in the pre--image of a neighborhood of the $0$-- and the $1$--cells of the adapted family $T$.
 The main result of this Section is the following theorem.

 \begin{theorem} Let $(M,\xi,\omega)$ be a vertical contact structure with respect to a good ace fibration $(f,C,E)$ and $T$ an adapted family.
-Then there exists a deformation $(\xi',\omega')$ of $(\xi,\omega)$ relative to $C$ and $E$ such that $(f,C,E)$ is a good ace fibration for $(\xi',\omega')$ and $\xi'$ is a contact structure in the pre--image of a neighborhood of $|T|$. \end{theorem} The resulting distribution $(\xi',\omega')$ is still vertical.
-In fact, the vertical distribution is fixed along the deformation.
+Then there exists a homotopic deformation $(\xi',\omega')$ of $(\xi,\omega)$ relative to $C$ and $E$ such that $(f,C,E)$ is a good ace fibration for $(\xi',\omega')$, $(\xi',\omega')$ is a vertical contact almost contact structure and $\xi'$ is a contact structure in the pre--image of a neighborhood of $|T|$. \end{theorem} The vertical distribution is fixed along the deformation.
 In this sense the deformation in the statement is horizontal.
-The blown--up fibration $(f,C)$ will not be deformed to prove this fact, just the almost contact structure.\\
+The fibration $(f,C,E)$ will not be deformed to prove this fact, just the almost contact structure.\\

-Theorem \ref{propo:pencil_skeleton} follows from Proposition \ref{cor:def0} and Proposition \ref{cor:defo_curve}.
+Theorem \ref{prop:pencil_skeleton} follows Proposition \ref{cor:defo_curve} and Lemma \ref{lem:split}.
 To prove the statement we trivialize the vertical contact fibration over a neighborhood of the $0$--cells.
 Then the deformation is performed using an explicit local model.
+The deformation in a neighborhood of the $0$--cells is the content of Proposition \ref{cor:def0}.
 Then we proceed with the pre--image of a neighborhood of the $1$--cells.
-The same local model is used to deform.
+This is Proposition \ref{cor:defo_curve}.
+The same local model is used in both deformations.